 Learn about your body — talk to your doctor.
 It amazes me how many women want to get pregnant, but don’t ask their doctors for help.
 One of the best ways to get pregnant is to figure out if a health issue is preventing pregnancy.
 Low or no sperm count makes pregnancy more challenging — but there are infertility solutions for sperm problems.
 Endometriosis or fibroids can impede fertility in women, but there is help (not online, though!
 That kind of help needs to be done in person, by a gynecologist).
 The only way to find out your best way to get pregnant is to talk to your doctor.
 Never hesitate to get a second opinion.

 3. Participate in online fertility or pregnancy forums, but be cautious

 “There are a lot of people doing a lot of risky things to get pregnant,” says Toronto-based acupuncturist Nancy Winlove-Smith.
 “Every client I see is different.
 Everyone has different anatomical considerations and individual sensitivities to hormones, drugs and infertility treatment plans.
 What worked for someone else may not work for you.
 Consider alternative treatments (such as fertility yoga or acupuncture for infertility), but do your own research.
 Visit a professional, certified naturopath who is educated and experienced.”

-What helped someone else increase fertility or have a healthy pregnancy may not work for you, because your bodies are so different.
-The people who give advice on fertility and pregnancy forums and websites may be sincerely trying to help, but they don’t know your body and specific health issues.
+What helped one woman increase her fertility or have a healthy pregnancy may not work for you, because your bodies are different.
+The people who give advice on online fertility and pregnancy forums may be sincerely trying to help, but they don’t know your body and specific health issues.
 Always proceed with caution.

-Do your research before buying fertility and pregnancy products online
+4. Do your research before buying fertility and pregnancy products

 Online fertility and pregnancy supplements or products may be “duds” – or they could be downright harmful.